cozywho/wgcg/README.md

-Built on rocky
 --------------------
 wgcg is a server side client generator that will install and configure wireguard on interface name wg0.
 Assumed NIC is ens18, edit the install.sh to your liking before you run it.
+Always check the code.

 --------------------